 Mother Theresa's journey to canonization was very fast (some said she was 'fast-tracked' because so many asked for her to be made a Saint).
 And yet, it was 19 years after she died that her canonization took place!
 All her writings, including many private letters, were examined during that time.

 The miracles attributed to the intercession of Mother Theresa were the curing of cancer in a Christian Indian woman and the curing of brain abscesses in a Brazilian man.
 The Brazilian man and his wife were present in Rome for Mother Theresa's canonization.

-Miracles must be substantiated, for example, healing of a disease must be shown to have no natural cause and are investigated by medical doctors and scientists, not necessarily Catholic.
+Miracles must be substantiated, for example, healings of a disease must be shown to have no natural causes and are investigated by medical doctors and scientists, not necessarily Catholic.
 If there are eyewitnesses to the miracles, they are examined.
 In the case of martyrs, there must be proof of the martyrdom.

 I pray that Dr Duffin will one day find that miracles are indeed from God who does exist and that everyone will get to know the Saints better.

 Catechism of the Catholic Church.
 New York and Toronto: Doubleday Publishing Group Inc. 1995.

 Duffin, Jacalyn Pondering Miracles - Medical and Religious.
 On NY Times website. http://www.nytimes.com/2016/09/06/opinion/pondering-miracles-medical-and-religious.html?rref=collection%2Fsectioncollection%2Fhealth&_r=0